 - 1 cup uncooked split red lentils, rinsed

 - 2 large handfuls baby spinach leaves (about 2 to 3 ounces)

-- Add all the ingredients for the curry, except the spinach, to a crockpot.
+- Add all the ingredients except the spinach to a crockpot.
 Give the mixture a good stir, then cover and cook on low for about 8 to 9 hours, until the veggies and lentils are tender.
 Turn off the crockpot, then stir in the spinach (as best you can).
 Recover then let stand for about 10 to 15 minutes.

 - Give the curry another stir, then taste and season with additional salt / pepper to your liking (I usually add a bit more salt).
 Serve as desired!